allegro/allegro.tech/_posts/2015-10-05-there-is-more-to-logging-than-meets-the-eye.md

 ## Usability considerations

 As stated before, you should think carefully when designing logging across the application.
-There are mechanisms that can help you out to make the most of your logged messages when the time comes (this usually happens on Sunday evening at 11 pm).
+There are mechanisms that can help you out to make the most of your logged messages when the time comes (this usually happens on Sunday evening).

 ### Logging levels

 Logged messages should have a priority: some of them are more important than others.
 As such, you should always remember to log them at the appropriate level.
 You don’t want to have a low level message like ’Query executed successfully’ reported on INFO level.
-Logging lots of unimportant messages on a high logging level (INFO, WARN or even ERROR) may
+Logging lots of unimportant messages on a high logging level (INFO, WARN or even ERROR) clutters log files, which makes important bits almost invisible in the crowd and may decrease performance of the application.
-decrease performance of the application (depending on the amount of logs and a few other conditions).
+Quality of logs is always more important than the sheer amount.

 ### Named loggers